Chesterfield Elder Way (Former Co-op Store)

 The first occupiers announced in February 2016 were The Premier Inn.
 Jomast developments began the strip of the former Co-operative department store in late 2017, in advance of a March 2018 start for conversion of the building into an 92-bed Premier Inn hotel, 7 family restaurants and a health and fitness centre.
 This investment will create 60 jobs.

 The 92 bed hotel on the first and second floors is to be handed over to Premier Inn in November 2018 ready for final touches and staff training.
-It is anticipated that Premier Inn will open in January 2019.
+It is anticipated that Premier Inn will open in Spring 2019.

 Completion of the ground floor and basement will follow shortly after this.
 7 restaurant/ bar units will be created on the ground floor along with 16,000 sqft of gym/D2 space in the basement.
 There will be a new courtyard area for outside eating/drinking as well as outside seating along Elder Way.
 The ground floor units will all benefit from new shop fronts/entrances